 Non-Emergency non-medical transportation is available to members who have non-emergency transportation as a covered service and are recovering from serious injury or medical procedure that prevents them from driving to a medical appointment.
 The member must have no other form of transportation available.
-Prior Authorization is required to access these services, as well as a Physician (PCP or Specialist) confirmation that the member requires non-Emergency non-medical transportation to and from an appointment on a specified date.
-Additional information regarding the availability of this benefit is available by contacting Customer Services at (855) 322-4079.
+Prior Authorization is required to access these services.
+A Physician (PCP or Specialist) confirmation that member require non-Emergency non-medical transportation to and from an appointment on a specified date.
+Additional information regarding the availability of this benefit is available by contacting Customer Services at (855) 322-4081.

 Non-Emergency non-medical transportation for Members to medical services can be supplied by a passenger car, taxi cabs, or other forms of public/private transportation.
-Members are instructed to call transportation at least two to three working days before the appointment to arrange this transportation.
+Members are instructed to call the transportation vendor at least two to three working days before the appointment to arrange this transportation.